 * hired a large, nationally respected DC law firm for advice, technical assistance and representation with the government agencies and NIPSCO.
 If formal legal action through the Federal courts is necessary (something we are hoping to avoid) this will be a long and expensive action.

 Our actions, if successful, whether they are through negotiation or formal legal action, will benefit you and your family in some way, whether you are an SFLECC licensee, other Lake property owner, Twin Lakes area resident, business owner, or occasional visitor.

 Our two Lakes give us so many benefits: recreation; relief on hot summer days; beautiful vistas; fond memories; jobs; tourists who leave dollars in the community; and solid property values.

 Please help us preserve our Lakes Freeman and Shafer and their benefits by sending a donation to our SAVE OUR LAKE LEVELS FUND.
 Any amount would be appreciated.
 Thank you.

-*You can print out the Save The Lakes Flyer below and send in your donation
+To donate, please print out the Save The Lakes Flyer below and send to PO Box 372 Monticello, IN 47960